digital-land/technical-documentation/docs/architecture-and-infrastructure/architecture-decision-records/index.md

 - `development` — the collection DAG is created in development only
 - empty / not set — the collection DAG is not created in any environment

 All existing datasets have been set to `production` to preserve current behaviour.
-New datasets should have `availability` explicitly set; omitting it will result in no DAG being created in any environment.
+New datasets should have `environment` explicitly set; omitting it will result in no DAG being created in any environment.

 #### Consequences